sassoftware/esp-studio-custom-windows/Getting Started/README.md

 ### Update the Custom Window's Configuration
 1. Return to the **Custom Window** page.
-2. Double-click the Multiplication custom window.
+2. Double-click the Mathematical Operations custom window.
 3. Make your changes.
 For example, go to the **Code** page and add `print(f"Output is {event['output_number']}")` to the code just before the `return` statement.
 4. Click **New Version**.